rpothin/PowerPlatform-ALM-With-GitHub-Template/README.md

 ### Setup and configurations

 - [How to setup your repository from this template?](Documentation/Repository-Setup.md)
-- [How to configure a custom deployment settings file?](Documentation/Custom-Deployment-Settings-File-Management.md) - *for canvas apps sharing the Azure AD security groups*
+- [How to configure a custom deployment settings file?](Documentation/Custom-Deployment-Settings-File-Management.md) - *for canvas apps sharing to Azure AD security groups and configuration of an Azure Application Insights Instrumentation Key in canvas apps*

 ### Others